-"A Burmese Map of the World" showing Jambudipa or the "Rose Apple Island" which is home to all human-kind.
-In Buddhist, Hindu, and Jain cosmology Jambudipa (or Jambudvipa in Sanskrit, Zambudipa in Burmese) is the southern of four continents.
-The others are not accessible to human beings.
-Mount Meru stands at the centre of all four.
-Our's has a giant rose apple tree as well as big mountains at the top and little islands offshore.
-It also has thousands of cities (pura) and is normally ruled by a chakkavatti (chakravartin in Sanskrit, sekyawaddi in Burmese) This map was reproduced in Sir RC Temples "Thirty Seven Nats" published in London 1906.
+On this map of Jambudipa, there is a giant jambu tree as well as big mountains at the top and little islands offshore.
+It also has thousands of cities (pura) and is normally ruled by a chakkavatti (chakravartin in Sanskrit, sekyawaddi in Burmese) or world ruler.
+This map was reproduced in Thirty Seven Nats by Sir RC Temples (published in London, 1906).